-Helen Spring is an experienced primary school teacher with a background in environmental education, primary science, and CPD delivery.
-Helen works as a Primary Science and Outdoor Learning Specialist in and around North Yorkshire.
+Helen Spring is an experienced primary school teacher with a background in primary science, outdoor learning and CPD delivery.
+Helen works as a Primary Science and Outdoor Learning Consultant in and around North Yorkshire.

 Helen manages the education programme at Howsham Mill in North Yorkshire, which offers free-of-charge educational visits to school groups and home-educated children, as well as holiday events and activities for families and youth groups.

 Through the Polar Explorer Programme, Helen supported schools to improve their STEM teaching, and co-authored the Polar Explorer Cookbook – a resource containing lesson plans linked to Polar food.
 Helen’s other writing includes a chapter on Outdoor Learning and Primary Science in the ASE’s Guide to Primary Science Education, as well as articles in Primary Science and the STEM Learning magazine.
 Helen has recently been appointed as Reviews Editor for the ASE’s Primary Science journal.

 Helen has worked for various universities delivering on PGCE and BEd programmes.
 She also delivers CPD on behalf of the National STEM Centre, for whom she used to work, and many Science Learning Partnerships.
 In addition to this, Helen delivers staff meetings in local schools, as well as workshops for pupils.

 Helen’s outdoor science lesson plans can be downloaded from the Resources tab.

 Helen is a level 3 Forest Schools practitioner and first aider, with Professional Indemnity and Public Liability insurance.
 Helen is also a Futures member of the Association for Science Education (ASE), CLEAPSS and the Institute of Outdoor Learning (IOL).